margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the good cheer of a friend I drove around
 * Grateful for memories at camp of the cooks
 * Grateful for memories at camp of running
+* Grateful for the memories of singing Amazing Grace at Camp Nakanawa on Sundays
+* Grateful for memories of Shakespeare plays at Camp Tabor
+* Grateful for memories at the Beach Cottage with the Furr Family and the Talbot family
+* Grateful for my aunt
+* Grateful for the man on the street, Jamal, who blessed with a complement "you have a beautiful soul"
+* Grateful for the man at church who shared his testimony
+* Grateful for the Holy Bible in the hotel room
+* Grateful for the man on the street and his name

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.